AhmadMHawwash/scroll-sync-react/README.md

 I needed this type of functionality on a side project, so I researched and found this library https://github.com/okonet/react-scroll-sync

-_I have so much similarity with this library, but it's not maintained anymore, and uses the legacy context api, which introduced unexpected bugs, so I re-implemented it with the new context API_
+_I have so much similarity with this library, but it's not maintained anymore, and uses the legacy context api, which introduced unexpected bugs, so I re-implemented it with the new context API and using react-hooks_

 ## codesandbox